-Network: Our Facilitation Services provide facilitation methods that transform the way groups think and work together.
-They enable highly energized, inclusive and meaningful group collaboration that lead to successful outcome based on a profound respect for all participants.
+Network: Our Facilitation Methods services transform the way groups think and work together.
+They enable highly energized, inclusive and meaningful group collaboration that lead to successful outcomes based on a profound respect for all participants.

 Click the image below to review bios for each one of the facilitators that help to deliver Event Garde's DEI services.

 Visit Event Garde's Blog to search for articles on DEI or check out posts authored by our facilitators below:

 - Implicit Bias: What it is.
 Why it matters.
 What can be done about it.
 (Author: Krista Rowe)